GEM-benchmark/NL-Augmenter/docs/doc.md

 **Specificity:** While this is not a necessary criterion, it is highly encouraged to have a specific transformation.
 E.g., a perturbation which changes gendered pronouns could give insights about gender bias in models.

 **Novelty:** Your transformation must improve the coverage of NL-Augmenter in a meaningful way.
-The idea behind your transformation need not be novel, but its contribution to the library must be different from the contributions of earlier submissions.
+The idea behind your transformation need not be novel, but its contribution to the library **must be different from the contributions of earlier submissions**.
 If you are unsure if your idea would constitute a new contribution, please email the organizers at nl-augmenter@googlegroups.com and we are happy to help.

 **Adding New Libraries:** We welcome addition of libraries which are light and can be installed via `pip`.
 Every library should specify the version number associated and be added in a new [requirements.txt](../transformations/punctuation) in the transformation's own folder.
 However, we discourage the use of heavy libraries for a few lines of code which could be manually written instead.
 Please ensure that all libraries have MIT, Apache 2, BSD, or other permissive license.
 GPL-licensed libraries are not approved for NL-Augmenter.
 If you are unsure, please email the organizers at nl-augmenter@googlegroups.com.